Willgunter/Discord-Clone/README.md

     - Update: found out a thing that works.
 Still updates like 10 times every time I change pages, but will probably find a solution around that.
 Still not quite at custumizing it for each server tho

     - Update: Made big progress today w/ finding out how to get current route.
 Now all I need to do is find out how to use *ngIf statements properly

+- 9/1/2023

+    - Used a boolean variable to show if current route is a certain route (ex: skewl), which proved to be successful in working with *ngIf statements

+    - Now am figuring out how to organize the 8 other mongodb collections so I can start storing messages for multiple servers / channels and didn't find out a good way to do that.
+Instead I created a way where I store the current server and channel in the message object itself and use mongodb commands to filter out messages w a certain server / channel for each respective server and channel.
+For this, I do need to eventually figure out how to get the current server and channel to come through to the backend though.
+Hopefully that shouldn't be too much of a problem.
+I might also have to use 9 different post requests to filter it by server and channel but even if that does sound redundant and kind of dumb and there is probably a way easier and less complex way to do it, I am kind of ok with it because I am still learning.

+    - Also, thing to note: for some reason it is really easy to become focused at the house during the evening times (7pm-10pm + beyond) hopefully I can use this to my advantage in the future

 ## Resources I used